Kong/docs.konghq.com/app/_hub/kong-inc/oas-validation/_index.md

       datatype: boolean
       default: false
       description: |
-        If set to true, notifications via event hooks are enabled, but request based validation failures do not effect the request flow.
+        If set to true, notifications via event hooks are enabled, but request based validation failures don't affect the request flow.
     - name: validate_response_body
       required: false
       datatype: boolean
       default: false
       description: |
         If set to true, validates the response from the upstream services against the API specification.
-If validation fails, this will result in a HTTP 406 "Not Acceptable" status code.
+If validation fails, it results in an `HTTP 406 Not Acceptable` status code.
     - name: notify_only_response_body_validation_failure
       required: false
       datatype: boolean